-The Policy was prepared in accordance with the Environmental Planning and Assessment Act 1979 and was first adopted by Council on 26 July 2011.
-On 16 November 2020, Council adopted the current version of the Policy which incorporated the recommendations following a review co-ordinated by Council's Enterprise Risk & Improvement Committee.
+The Planning Agreements Policy (Policy) was prepared in accordance with the Environmental Planning and Assessment Act 1979 and was first adopted by Council on 26 July 2011.
+On 16 November 2020, Council adopted the current version of the Policy which incorporated the outcomes of the Internal Audit on Planning Agreements.